Transferring files

 • You can use Visual Studio Code to transfer files with drag and drop.

-Computing with a remote computer offers very limited use if we cannot get files to or from the cluster.
+Computing with a remote computer offers very limited use if we cannot get files to and from the cluster.
 There are several options for transferring data between computing resources, from command line options to GUI programs, which we will cover here.

 Downloading from the internet